Welcome

 Inner Tube Sampling: Reclaimed bicycle inner tube from CMCA Biennial.

-Center for Maine Contemporary Art’s 2023 Biennial: Installation set up.
 Virtual Tour of full museum exhibition here.

 Shutter Bar: Concept and design of folding shutter bar system on casters.
-Combined solutions to two distinct needs for this gallery/bar space— blocking exterior light from interior gallery and the requirement of extra shelf space with the ability to highlight the display of various alcohol bottles.
+Combined solutions to two distinct needs for this gallery/bar space: blocking exterior light from interior gallery and the requirement of extra shelf space with the ability to highlight the display of various alcohol bottles.

-Wrap Around Glass Case: Concept and Design of L shaped glass display case.
+Wrap Around Glass Case: Concept and design of L shaped glass display case.
 Combined solutions for the need of a safety railing for stairway to the second floor gallery/bar space and the need for additional display space for 3-d items in the collection.

 Photography: Unfiltered